lucaslomba/lucaslomba/README.md

 * 🏠 Living in Atibaia-SP

-* 💻 Desenvolvedor Júnior at PROMAD
+* 💻 Junior Software Analyst at PROMAD

 * 📚 Graduate in Analysis and Systems Development